junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 He opens his eyes, staring at the ceiling.
 The alarm clock on the bedstand shows around two now.
 He only has another four hours before he has to get up for the first day in office.
 He wouldn't want to be late for the first day, or with black eyes.

-The sleepiness is there, hiding behind the eyelids, he can feel it, his head and eyes heavy from the usual biological clock, but something is disturbing his gut.
+The sleepiness is there, hiding behind the eyelids; he can feel it, his head and eyes heavy from the usual biological clock, but something is disturbing his gut.
 The feeling of being watched by something unseen in the dark.

-Dean forces his eyes widen, trying to scan the room.
+Dean forces his eyes to widen, trying to scan the room.
 There is nothing there, of course.
 A quiet night.
 So quiet he thinks he can even imagine his neighbor's light snoring through the wall.

-He closes eyes again, trying hard to hypnotize himself into sleep.
+He closes his eyes again, trying hard to hypnotize himself into sleep.

 That's when he thinks he hears the dripping sound from the bathroom.

 *What the hell?
-Please not the leaking problem in the first day.* Dean groans, dragging himself out of the bed, turning on the light in the bathroom.
+Please not the leaking problem on the first day.* Dean groans, dragging himself out of bed, turning on the light in the bathroom.

 It's as fresh clean as any new bathroom can be.
-No dirt on toilet lid, no stain in the bathtub.
+No dirt on the toilet lid, no stain in the bathtub.
 No leaking tap.

 *Then where the hell is that dripping water sound coming from?
 Pipes inside the walls?*

-Dean swears under his breath and glances at the walls, but he can't see anything except just feeling some chillness seeping through his nightgowns, making his feet cold.
-The night time temperature is lower than he expected.
+Dean swears under his breath and glances at the walls, but he can't see anything except just feeling some chillness seeping through his nightgown, making his feet cold.
+The nighttime temperature is lower than he expected.
 He sees condensed moisture forming some wetness on the wall, a thin layer of frost.
 January is not a warm season in Ohio.

-He lays back to the bed.
+He lies back on the bed.

 The sound of dripping water continues.

 He manages to count them in place of counting sheep, and finally gets a few hours before the alarm goes off.

-The morning is filled with yawns and his brain is only back online after the second cup of coffee.
+The morning is filled with yawns, and his brain is only back online after the second cup of coffee.

 Dean gets on his way to the office.

 <br>

-Seven to five isn't an easy schedule but Dean gets used to it, at least it pays well with all the benefit package.
+Seven to five isn't an easy schedule, but Dean gets used to it; at least it pays well with all the benefit packages.
 The room is already dark when he comes back.
 Dark, and empty, and quiet.
 Not like he's expecting a partner and a warm dinner waiting for him at home or anything.

-He prepares his own dinner and finishes it in front of TV.
+He prepares his own dinner and finishes it in front of the TV.

-Dishes done, trashes taken out, he sits down with a book, and that's when he notices that prickling feeling is back, the feeling from last night that he almost forget or would have thought of it as some lucid dream.
+Dishes done, trash taken out, he sits down with a book, and that's when he notices that prickling feeling is back, the feeling from last night that he almost forgot or would have thought of it as some lucid dream.
 The feeling that he's not alone.
 The feeling of being watched, being observed, being analyzed.
 The feeling of a prey right before the predator jumps on them.
 The feeling of a sitting duck.

 Dean shifts in his ergonomic office chair, trying to ignore the strange sensation, mentally telling the standing hair on the back of his neck to ease.
-Two pages passed with no idea what he's reading, he has to put down the book and walks around the room, scouting.
+Two pages passed with no idea what he's reading, he has to put down the book and walk around the room, scouting.

-He turns on all the light in the room, every corner bright and lit-up.
+He turns on all the lights in the room, every corner bright and lit up.
 He walks from one corner to another, inspecting the places where he already inspected during the apartment tour.
 There is nothing there.
 And of course there is no *one* there, either.

 Dean laughs at himself.
-"Since when did you become a paranoid?"
+"Since when did you become paranoid?"

 He turns off the lights, leaving only the one above his desk.

-The lamp flickers, blinking and diming, on and off, on and off.
+The lamp flickers, blinking and dimming, on and off, on and off.

 "Come on!"
-Dean glares at lamp, as if his gaze can make the light behave.
+Dean glares at the lamp, as if his gaze can make the light behave.

 It does not.

 He turns it off and back on.
 The light shakes worse.
-His eyes hurt from staring at the blinking light, it's giving him headache.
+His eyes hurt from staring at the blinking light; it's giving him a headache.

 He just turns it off.